mollie/laravel-cashier-mollie/docs/09-events.md

-# Cashier Events
+# Events

-You can listen for the following events from the Laravel\Cashier\Events namespace:
+You can listen for the following events from the `Laravel\Cashier\Events` namespace:

 ### `BalanceTurnedStale` event
 The user has a positive account balance, but no active subscriptions.
 Consider a refund.